-As such each local committee (community board, CDA water supply subcommittee) should also be aware that while the 2018 LTP has minimal change, there is likely to be a fuller review of activities and services and what is 'fit for purpose' and how they are funded over the next three years.
+As such each local committee (community board, CDA and water supply subcommittees) should also be aware that while the 2018 LTP has minimal change, there is likely to be a fuller review of activities and services and what is 'fit for purpose' and how they are funded over the next three years.
 As part of the process, local committees will have an opportunity be involved in this work.